 Review BTD zoning to ensure that the regulations adequately support the development of affordable housing.

-Evaluate allowing greater densities in the Kensington Village Core 2 overlay district with the addition of a requirement that developments include affordable component.
+Evaluate allowing greater densities in the Kensington Village Core 2 overlay district with the addition of a requirement that developments include an affordable component.

 Consider offering local incentives, including tax abatement, for affordable housing projects.